 Just like everything else in shops, broadband deals will be available at heavily discounted prices over the Black Friday/Cyber Monday weekend, meaning you could get a high-speed, high-quality service for a very affordable price.

-But before you rush into signing up for a broadband contract, make sure it’s actually a good offer for you.
+But before you rush into signing up for a broadband contract, here's how to make sure it’s actually a good offer for you.

 How much broadband speed do you need?